managervcf/fullstack-single-page-todo-app/README.md

 In development mode app uses local MongoDB database.
 To integrate your own database, create `dev.js` file inside `/config` directory and export an object including `databaseURL: <your database url>`.

-To boot the app, run script `npm run dev` which the app in the development mode.
+To boot the app in the development mode, run script `npm run dev`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Production